-AS/NZS 3725, Type U and H supports are not typically used.
+AS/NZS 3725 Design for installation of buried concrete pipes, Types U and H supports are not typically used.

-A controlled low strength material (CLSM) as per Appendix A of AS/NZS 3725 and TN187 may provide a viable alternative to compacted bedding material where any or all of the following site conditions apply:
+A controlled low-strength material (CLSM) as per Appendix A of AS/NZS 3725 and Transport and Main Roads Technical Note TN187 Controlled Low-Strength Material for Pipe Installation may provide a viable alternative to compacted Bedding Material where any or all of the following Site conditions apply:

-- a) work area access is limited by time or congestion - where narrow trench width makes mechanical compaction of other types of bedding material in the haunch and side zone difficult - c) difficult to get the bedding material locally - d) trench fill subsidence needs to be minimised.
+- a) work area access is limited by time or congestion - b) where narrow trench width makes mechanical compaction of other types of Bedding Material in the Haunch and Side zones difficult - c) difficult to get the Bedding Material locally, and/or - d) trench fill subsidence needs to be minimised.